- Meeting time: Monday, Wednesday, Friday, period 5, 11:45

 on the schedule.
 Each homework will be distributed as a PDF file

-through e-mail, usually on Friday and only the current homework
+through e-mail (see calendar dates) and only the current homework

 will be posted on-line.
 Make your solutions neat, concise, and intelligible.